prl_logo

 Dr. Matt Castanier, Thrust Area 5 Co-Leader, Research Mechanical Engineer, U.S. Army DEVCOM GVSC

-Goal: Developing a distributed but collective intelligence (DCI) comprised of swarms of agents with different levels of intelligence.
-This DCI enables efficient lifelong learning through hyperdimensional neuromorphic computing.
+Goal: Developing a distributed but collective intelligence (DCI) that enables efficient lifelong learning through hyperdimensional neuromorphic computing.

 Title: Learning Neuromorphic Physics-Informed Stochastic Regions of Attraction through Bayesian Optimization (single-PI)